Relaxation and Thermalization of Isolated Many-Body Quantum Systems

-(ii) {\em Fluctuations after Relaxation:} Overall the time fluctuations after relaxation decay exponentially with system size, even when the system is integrable, provided it does not have a high number of degeneracies~\cite{Zangara2013}.
+(ii) {\em Fluctuations after Relaxation:} Overall the time fluctuations after relaxation decay exponentially with system size, even when the system is integrable, provided it does not have a large number of degeneracies~\cite{Zangara2013}.
 The size of the fluctuations depends on the observables and on the level of delocalization of the initial state in the energy eigenbasis.
-For the fidelity, the dispersion is given by $\sigma_F = \sqrt{ \text{IPR}_{\text{ini}}^{-2} - \sum_{\alpha} |C_{\alpha}^{\text{ini}}|^8}$.
+For the fidelity, the standard deviation is $\sigma_F = \sqrt{ \text{IPR}_{\text{ini}}^{-2} - \sum_{\alpha} |C_{\alpha}^{\text{ini}}|^8}$.

-(iii) {\em Thermalization:} The condition for reaching thermal equilibrium when the initial state is not already thermal before the quench is given by ETH.
-It requires that the eigenstate expectation values of few-body observables do not fluctuate much for eigenstates close in energy and that these fluctuations approach zero as the system size increases.
-This picture holds when the quench takes the system into the chaotic domain, since the eigenstates becomes similar to random vectors.
-In addition, for realistic systems with few-body interactions, the energy of the initial state cannot be too close to the edges of the spectrum of $\widehat{H}_F$, where the eigenstates are more localized~\cite{Santos2010PRE,Torres2013,Torres2014local}.
+(iii) {\em Thermalization:} In an isolated many-body quantum system, a few-body observable can thermalize if the energy of the initial state and the width of its LDOS fall inside the region of chaotic eigenstates of the final Hamiltonian~\cite{Santos2010PRE,Torres2013,Torres2014PRE}.
+It is in this chaotic region of the spectrum that notions of statistical mechanics, and equivalently ETH or typicality, can hold.
+In this region, the eigenstate expectation values of few-body observables do not fluctuate much for eigenstates close in energy, so the result from one eigenstate agrees with the result from the average.
+These fluctuations decrease as the system size increases, leading to the coincidence of the infinite time average and the microcanonical average in the thermodynamic limit.

-We have shown that local and global quenches in space can take the system into the chaotic domain.
-In both cases and in agreement with ETH, the eigenstate expectation values of few-body observables show minor fluctuations for states close in energy and, away from the edges of the spectrum, they decrease with system size~\cite{Torres2014local}.
-The viability of thermalization is then inferred from the comparison between the infinite time averages and the microcanonical averages.
-They get closer as the perturbation increases, the initial state moves toward the middle of the spectrum, and the system size increases.
+As illustrations, we considered here local and global quenches in space that take the system into the chaotic domain.
+The difference between the infinite time average and the microcanonical average decreases as the perturbation increases and the eigenstates of $\widehat{H}_F$ become more chaotic, as the initial state moves toward the middle of the spectrum where chaotic states reside, and as the system size increases~\cite{Torres2014PRE}.